 11. Dress up like a fire fighter and enjoy the interactive educational displays to learn more about emergency preparedness and response at the DFES Education and Heritage Centre, open Tues - Thurs (please note: The DFES Education and Heritage Centre is closed over Dec - Jan)

 12. Whenever you head into the city take some spare clothes, the kids won't be able to resist the Water Labyrinth in Forrest Place.
+A fantastic Water Play!
+Just one of the many great free school holiday things to do Perth!

 14. Jump on a free Perth City CAT Bus and enjoy a ride around the city